 What are the risks of trading with leverage?

 This guide covers all the dangers of using leverage to help you make an informed decision before you start to trade.
-Read on to learn exactly what leverage is and why you might want to use it, then learn about the different ways it can cause you problems and how to use leverage safely.
+Read on to learn exactly what leverage is and why you might want to use it, then learn about this investment type and the different ways it can cause you problems and how to use leverage safely.

 What is leverage?